edgarcosta/amortizedHGM/README.md

  - [ tba ] **Hypergeometric L-functions in average polynomial time, II** by Edgar Costa, Kiran Kedlaya and David Roe

-Note: the previous version of the code was not a pip package, and can be found [here](https://github.com/edgarcosta/amortizedHGM/tree/arxiv/2005.13640).
+The previous version of the code was not a pip package, and can be found [here](https://github.com/edgarcosta/amortizedHGM/tree/arxiv/2005.13640).

 # Install